G-III Apparel Group (NASDAQ:GIII) Updates Q2 2022 Earnings Guidance

-A number of equities analysts have issued reports on the stock.
-Piper Sandler raised their price target on shares of G-III Apparel Group from $21.00 to $30.00 and gave the stock a neutral rating in a research report on Friday, March 19th.
-Telsey Advisory Group lifted their price target on shares of G-III Apparel Group from $33.00 to $38.00 and gave the company a market perform rating in a research note on Tuesday, June 8th.
-KeyCorp lifted their target price on shares of G-III Apparel Group from $30.00 to $38.00 and gave the stock an overweight rating in a research note on Friday, March 19th.
-B. Riley lifted their target price on shares of G-III Apparel Group from $39.00 to $41.00 and gave the stock a buy rating in a research note on Tuesday, June 8th.
-Finally, Barclays lifted their price target on G-III Apparel Group from $27.00 to $30.00 and gave the stock an underweight rating in a report on Tuesday, June 8th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and two have given a buy rating to the stock.
-G-III Apparel Group currently has an average rating of Hold and a consensus target price of $33.57.
+Several brokerages recently weighed in on GIII.
+Barclays raised their price target on shares of G-III Apparel Group from $27.00 to $30.00 and gave the company an underweight rating in a research report on Tuesday, June 8th.
+Piper Sandler lifted their target price on shares of G-III Apparel Group from $21.00 to $30.00 and gave the stock a neutral rating in a research report on Friday, March 19th.
+B. Riley lifted their target price on shares of G-III Apparel Group from $39.00 to $41.00 and gave the stock a buy rating in a research report on Tuesday, June 8th.
+Telsey Advisory Group lifted their target price on shares of G-III Apparel Group from $33.00 to $38.00 and gave the stock a market perform rating in a research report on Tuesday, June 8th.
+Finally, Zacks Investment Research cut shares of G-III Apparel Group from a buy rating to a hold rating and set a $36.00 target price on the stock. in a research report on Wednesday, May 19th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and two have issued a buy rating to the stock.
+The stock presently has an average rating of Hold and an average target price of $33.57.

-In other news, Director Alan Feller sold 10,000 shares of G-III Apparel Group stock in a transaction that occurred on Thursday, June 17th.
-The stock was sold at an average price of $31.85, for a total value of $318,500.00.
-Following the completion of the transaction, the director now owns 25,654 shares in the company, valued at approximately $817,079.90.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In related news, Director Alan Feller sold 10,000 shares of G-III Apparel Group stock in a transaction that occurred on Thursday, June 17th.
+The shares were sold at an average price of $31.85, for a total value of $318,500.00.
+Following the completion of the transaction, the director now directly owns 25,654 shares in the company, valued at approximately $817,079.90.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Also, Director Thomas Brosig sold 8,188 shares of G-III Apparel Group stock in a transaction that occurred on Monday, April 12th.
-The stock was sold at an average price of $31.35, for a total value of $256,693.80.
-Following the completion of the transaction, the director now owns 29,548 shares of the company’s stock, valued at approximately $926,329.80.
+The shares were sold at an average price of $31.35, for a total transaction of $256,693.80.
+Following the completion of the transaction, the director now owns 29,548 shares of the company’s stock, valued at $926,329.80.
 The disclosure for this sale can be found here.
-Company insiders own 9.60% of the company’s stock.
+Insiders own 9.60% of the company’s stock.

 About G-III Apparel Group